-When presenting to a group, again the best approach is personal sharing of your experiences with Companioned Prayer and with your Companioned Prayer ministry, together with offering people an opportunity to experience some brief group prayers of inner grace.
-A sample outline of an hour-long introduction to the prayer, and its group prayers, are available on the CPCF's supplemental resources webpage.
+When presenting to a group, again the best approach is personal sharing of your Companioned Prayer ministry and your Companioned Prayer experiences, together with offering people an opportunity to experience some brief group prayers of inner grace.
+A sample outline of an hour-long presentation that introduces your Companioned Prayer ministry, and its group prayers, are available on the CPCF's supplemental resources webpage.
 Also provided are sample flyers, reminder cards, and a signup sheet.
-If possible, have two people experienced with Companioned Prayer lead the introductory presentation and share their personal experiences.
+If possible, have two people experienced with Companioned Prayer lead the presentation and share their personal experiences.
 It is the combination of hearing your personal stories of Companioned Prayer and experiencing the quiet inner grace afforded by the group prayers, that will motivate people to want to experience Companioned Prayer.

-The advantage of offering an introductory presentation in advance of the four learning sessions, is that you need not ask people to sign up or commit to four sessions until after they have had the introductory experience.
-Multiple introductory presentations at different times, venues, or interest groups can be made prior to a scheduled learning session series.
-Outreach announcements and media can focus on these introductory presentations rather than the learning sessions.
+The advantage of offering an introductory presentation in advance of the four introductory prayer sessions, is that you need not ask people to sign up or commit to four sessions until after they have experienced the presentation.
+Multiple introductory presentations at different times, venues, or interest groups can be made prior to a scheduled introductory prayer session series.
+Outreach announcements and media can focus on these introductory presentations rather than the introductory prayer series.
 However, attendance in an outreach presentation should not be a requirement to experience or learn the prayer.